Learning how to write dialogue that conveys plot and jumps off the page by studying the best dialogue examples.

 These are scenes where I think the writing is so wondrous that they’ll be an excellent tutorial on how to write dialogue.

 Let’s start with one of my favorite movies of all time When Harry Met Sally.
-There are so many excellent dialogue examples in this movie, but I decided that we should go with the most famous scene to really dissect what’s happening between these two characters.
+There are so many excellent dialogue examples in this movie, but I decided that we should go with the most famous scene to dissect what’s happening between these two characters.

 When Harry Met Sally asks us a very simple question.
 “Can men and women just be friends?”